noisebridge/MediaBridge/README.md

 This is currently just an alias to run the main script using `pipenv run python -m mediabridge.main`, but this may change in the future, so using `pipenv run dev` will be ensure the correct script is always run.

-If you encounter a ModuleNotFoundError, make sure you are in the root directory of the project, as the `mediabridge` directory is the module Pipenv is trying to reference.
+**NOTE:** *If you encounter a ModuleNotFoundError, make sure you are in the root directory of the project, as the `mediabridge` directory is the module Pipenv is trying to reference.*

 ## Testing